orocommerce/documentation/cloud/maintenance/patches.rst

 Apply Patches During Deployment
 -------------------------------

-To unify the process of applying patches to a deployed application, the maintenance agent is configured to do it once the code is deployed and the composer install is completed.
+To unify the process of applying patches during application deployment, the maintenance agent is configured to do it once the code is deployed and the composer install is completed.

 .. code-block:: none
     :linenos: